 Click here for $40.00 USD travel credit on your first Airbnb Booking.

 If you want to stay close to the beach, Clayton’s Siesta Grille

 should be your first choice.
-It’s Goat Cheese and Tomato Jam Jar has built such an excellent reputation that locals are known to order it not only when they go to the restaurant, but for private parties.
-For something more filling, order the Pan Roasted Diver Scallops with Bacon braised chard or the Mahi Mahi Fish Tacos and don’t forget to ask what’s on draft.
+Its Goat Cheese and Tomato Jam Jar have built such an excellent reputation that locals are known to order it not only when they go to the restaurant, but for private parties too.
+For something more filling, order the Pan Roasted Diver Scallops with Bacon braised chard or the Mahi Mahi Fish Tacos.
+Also, don’t forget to ask what’s on draft.

-Twenty minutes from the beach and you’re in Downtown Sarasota, the city where Siesta Key is.
-In Downtown Sarasota, you can find artisan shops, local stores, and a variety of restaurants for all different tastes.
+Twenty minutes from the beach and you’re in Downtown Sarasota.
+Here, you can find artisan shops, local stores, and a variety of restaurants ready to please different tastes and budgets.
 A strong newcomer on the Sarasota restaurant scene is Boca-Sarasota

 .
-Its menu changes with what the market has available but some items like the OMG burger with truffle fries are available every day (and for a reason!).
-Food is not the only thing that’s good in Boca-Sarasota, its atmosphere and cocktails are what keeps locals coming back, and you can’t leave before trying the Fly Dye drink.
+Its menu changes with what the market has available, but some items like the OMG Burger with Truffle Fries are available every day (and for a reason!).
+Food is not the only thing that’s good in Boca-Sarasota.
+Its atmosphere and cocktails are what keeps locals coming back, and you can’t leave before trying a Fly Dye .

 What to do?

 Aside from going to the beach, and the endless offering of water sports, there is more you can do in Siesta Key and its surrounding areas.
 You can also enjoy food & drinks, art galleries, and special events such as the St. Armands Circle Craft Festival in June, and Taste of St. Armands in October.

 If you like rum, don’t skip the tour at Drum Circle Distilling